RyanBlount-2/RyanBlount-2/README.md

 > <a href="https://github.com/RyanBlount-2/RyanBlount-2.github.io"><img src="Images/Portfolio-Image.png" alt="Portfolio Image" width="500" height="300"></a>

 ## About Me:
 > I'm a born and raised Floridian, but I currently live in the beautiful mountains of Western North Carolina.
-I currently work in the medical device industry, and in my free time I am striving to become a software engineer.
+I currently work in IT, and in my free time I am striving to become a software engineer.
 I've learned some awesome technologies including: GitHub, Terminal, Visual Studio Code, & Atom, as well as a few cool programming languages: HTML, CSS, JavaScript, Python, & VBA.
 I am dedicated to learning more every day, and I love to put my abilities to the test with new projects & challenges.

 ## How To Reach Me:
 > [LinkedIn Profile](https://linkedin.com/in/ryanblount2)